Paul

 locate the denture plates then creates problems in retaining the

-of either bone substitutes or grafts from rib or hip.
-These are
+insertion of either bone substitutes or grafts from rib or hip.

-significant surgical procedures which are not appropriate to the
+These are significant surgical procedures which are not

 The present invention provides methods and compositions for